Home/Tools/Recipe analyzer

 The V1 parser matches common ingredients, converts household units to estimated grams and applies generic nutrition averages.
-It reports confidence so users know when to clean up the ingredient list.
+It works like a calorie recipe calculator and reports confidence so users know when to clean up the ingredient list.

 Split the recipe into one ingredient per line.